larmog/larmog.github.io/content/post/Nothing_for_the_faint_hearted.md

 I’ve been wanting to try out [Go CD](http://go.cd) for some time now, and try to set up a pipeline on Kubernetes.
 If you take a look at the [system requirements](https://docs.go.cd/current/installation/system_requirements.html) for Go CD, you will see that this is not suitable for a Raspberry Pi.
 The Go Server is a giant monolith, but what the heck, sometimes you need to check out the limit.
 I created a Docker image for ARM and tried to start up a pod.

-I got the machine started, but it took an hour.
+I got the _GO CD Server_ started, but it took an hour.
 Most of the cpu-time during start was spent on `glusterfs`.
-The _Go CD_ server uses a lot of I/O during start and I measured the read/write speed on the glusterfs to around 1,5-2 MB/s.
+The _GO CD Server_ uses a lot of I/O during start and I measured the read/write speed on the glusterfs to around 1,5-2 MB/s.
 One should not expect any great performance when running `glusterfs` on _Raspberry Pi_.
 There are some real bottlenecks on network and USB.